Personal Insights: By speaking out about bullying you can set yourself free

 In this anonymised and edited submission a contributor reveals how by speaking out she has moved closer to freeing herself from the pain caused by bullying at school.

-Of course, it can be extremely difficult but we must speak out when injustice exists.

-I wanted to share my story as the bullying I experienced from teachers and students alike had a major impact on my life, hindering me in many aspects.
+I wanted to share my story as the bullying I experienced from teachers and students alike had a major impact on my life, hindering me in many respects.

 It ruined the later years of my childhood as my social skills suffered greatly.